infrawatch/service-telemetry-operator/tests/performance-test/README.md

-# SAF Performance Test
+# STF Performance Test

 ## Introduction

-The performance test provides an automated environment in which to to run stress tests on SAF.
-Collectd-tg or telemetry-bench are used to simulate extensive metrics data to pump through SAF.
+The performance test provides an automated environment in which to to run stress tests on STF.
+Collectd-tg or telemetry-bench are used to simulate extensive metrics data to pump through STF.
 Results of testing can be analyzed in a grafana dashboard.

 Two additional pods are deployed by the performance test: one that hosts a